talkersource/talkersource.github.io/_family/nuts.md

-Presumably, the terms of the GPL license would apply to new derivative works based off of the original NUTS code after that date, but forks and other derivative works that already existed as of July 2002 would be grandfathered under the previous terms of use (and also their subsequent derivatives, if any).
+Presumably, the terms of the GPL license would apply to new derivative works based off of the original NUTS code after that date, but forks and other derivative works that already existed as of July 2002 (and also their derivatives, if any) would be grandfathered under the previous terms of use.
 However, this paragraph is not legal advice; you are encouraged to seek proper legal counsel if you have questions regarding the full implications of this retroactive assignment.